AY2526S1-CS2103T-T12-3/tp/docs/DeveloperGuide.md

     Use case ends.
 - 1c.
 User enters multiple roles, with 1 or more invalid roles.
   - 1c1.
-System detects the invalid error and rejects the command entirely.
+System rejects the command with an error and deletes none of the roles.
   - 1c2.
 User enters new data.
   - Steps 1c1-1c2 are repeated until the data entered is correct.